Frequent flyer points are valuable. With cheap air fares and so much air travel these days, what happens to our frequent flyer points when we die?

 |Virgin||Velocity||Executors or administrators of the deceased member’s estate will be given an opportunity to notify Velocity of their wishes regarding allocated member points.|

-Please note that as airlines may change their policies at any time, you should check their current terms and conditions.
+Please note airlines may change their policies at any time.
+You should check their current terms and conditions.

-The ANZ Bank has a Frequent Flyer Rewards Program and states in its Reward Terms and Conditions at clause 11 that:
+The ANZ Bank has a Frequent Flyer Rewards Program and states in its Reward Terms and Conditions that:

 Points in a Points Record at the time of death of the Account Holder will be cancelled and may not be claimed by any other person.